-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- What is pressure measured by?
+- What is buoyancy?

 - How do atomizers take advantage of Bernoulli's principle?

-- a decreases
+- a force/area

 - b the flask at the top (when you squeeze it) creates a greater fluid speed which causes a lower pressure and the pressure in the bottle is greater and causes the liquid in the bottle to move up and out of the bottle.

-5 Multiple Choice Questions
+5 Multiple choice questions